 Provide the Best Possible Interventions

-If you are looking to strengthen your capabilities or move into fieldwork as a social worker or counselor, consider how a Master of Social Work from Yeshiva University can help you.
+If you are looking to strengthen your capabilities or complete a practicum as a social worker or counselor, consider how a Master of Social Work from Yeshiva University can help you.
 By earning an MSW, you will refine your skills, meet your clients where they are and provide the best interventions possible.

 Yeshiva is nationally accredited by the Council On Social Work Education (CSWE).
 Our online Master of Social Work program offers a variety of specializations and training in advanced clinical practice.